Common Sense Media Review

 Families can talk about Mortal Kombat's violence.
 How did the extreme gore affect you?
 Did the movie's tone make it feel any less real?

-How are movies and video games similar?
+How is the Mortal Kombat movie and video game similar?
 How are they different?
-What makes a successful movie adaptation of a video game?
+What makes a movie adaptation of a video game successful?

 Did you notice positive diverse representations in the film?
 Why does that matter?
 Which characters do you consider role models?